Pruning and training

 Ensure newly planted trees and shrubs do not dry out.
 Water with rain, grey or recycled water wherever possible.

-Water around the crown of tree ferns, especially newly planted ones.
+Water the stem around the crown of tree ferns, especially newly planted ones, using rainwater if possible.

-Viburnum beetle grubs can nibble holes in the leaves this month, giving plants a tattered appearance.
-Inspect V. tinus and V. opulus regularly and pick off the grubs by hand.
+Viburnum beetle grubs (pictured) can nibble holes in the leaves, giving plants a tattered appearance.
+Where this is a problem, inspect V. tinus and V. opulus regularly and pick off the grubs by hand.

-Phytophthora root rots can cause die back on mature trees and shrubs.
+Phytophthora root rots can cause dieback on mature trees and shrubs.
 Wet winter weather followed by a hot spring and summer can encourage this problem on susceptible woody plants.
+Dig out affected plants and add to council green waste collection.
+Avoid replacing them with susceptible plants.

-Inspect sick looking box and holly trees for signs of blight.
+Inspect sick-looking box and holly trees for signs of blight.
+Tolerate holly blight and consider replacing box with alternative evergreens.

 Check for damage or cankers on deciduous trees and remove any damaged branches.